m0wer/lnproxy-client/README.md

 # lnproxy-client

-golang client for lnproxy relays
+Go client for requesting and validating proxy invoices from relays.

+For an example see https://github.com/lnproxy/lnproxy-address .